odtu/EE463/Hardware-Project/README.md

 - Choose your partners: Each group will consist of 3 people.
 You are free to choose your partners.

-- Open a public repo: Open a public repo that you will put all your work into, and send me a link.
+- Create a public repo: Open a public repo, which you will put all your work into.
+Please add [me](https://github.com/ozank) and [İlker](https://github.com/ilkersahin78) as a collaborator.

-- Decide on a topology: Discuss the advantages and disadvantages of each topology.
-Simulate your design in order to evaluate the performance.
-Don't forget about how to generate control/gate signals.
+- Topology Selection: Discuss the advantages and disadvantages of each topology, and decide on a topology.
+You are required prepare a document to support your decision.

+- Computer Simulations: According the your topology selection, you are going to run computer simulations, to prove the performance characteristics of your drive.
+It is best to simulate as detailed as possible to catch possible hardware problems (for example, how to generate control/gate signals).

-- Component Selection: Find the suitable components.
-Don't forget the logistics, it may take quite a lot of time to obtain some products.
+- Component Selection: According to your analytical calculations and computer simulations decide on which components you are going to use.
+Not only choose the power components, but also decide on the control, and axillary components.
+Don't forget to plan logistics, it may take weeks to get some components.

 - Implementation: Build a prototype as fast as possible, and keep iterating.